dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A0: DCE Master Artifact List
 # Date Created: C1
 # Author: AI Model & Curator
-# Updated on: C46 (Add A29 for Binary File Handling Strategy)
+# Updated on: C49 (Add A30 for PDF Handling and A31 for Multimodal Extraction)

 ## 1. Purpose